ideabizlk/IdeaBiz-Request-Handler---PHP/Readme.md

 #### status
-this contain ERROR for for Errors
+The string value "ERROR" is given for the Errors

 #### error
 this contain error description

 ### Exceptions
-This return two type of exceptions if any authentication errors
+This returns two types of exceptions if any authentication errors

 its
 ```